jonbmartin/open-source-pulse-design/README.md

 This repository contains a series of interactive demos on RF Pulse Design in the form of Jupyter Notebooks.
 They supplement the lecture **"Open Source Pulse Design and Interactive Demonstraction"** from the ISMRM 2020 Annual Meeting's educational session **"Hands-On: Pulse Sequence & RF Pulse Design"** given by Jonathan Martin of the Grissom Lab at Vanderbilt University.

-## Exercises
-This demo is split into four sets of exercises, each in their own python notebook:

-1. [SLR Pulse Design](exercises/Ex1-SLR-Pulse-Design.ipynb): This notebook goes through the essentials of SLR pulse design with SigPy.
-2. [Pulse Multibanding](exercises/Ex2-Multiband-Pulse-Design.ipynb): This notebook builds on the first by teaching how to multiband an SLR pulse to excite simultaneous slices and how to design a PINS multiband pulse.
-3. [Adiabatic Pulse Design](exercises/Ex3-Adiabatic-Pulse-Design.ipynb): The third set of exercises focus on the design of adiabatic RF pulses for excitation and inversion.
-4. [Parallel Transmission](exercises/Ex4-Parallel-Transmission.ipynb): The last notebook works through a small-tip spatial-domain pulse design for a parallel transmission system.
-It also provides information on some of the useful abstractions that SigPy includes, such as Linops and Algs.

 ## Setup

 The user has two options for running the demonstration Jupyter notebooks.